What is GRE?

 Types of Questions in Analytical Reasoning

-In this section of GRE, there are two separate tasks of 30 minutes each that the test takers should perform and they are as follows:
+In this section, there are two separate tasks of 30 minutes each that the test takers should perform and they are as follows:

 - Analysis of an Issue